Conservation

 Example: If two busses are needed for the field trip, GOF will reimburse the cost of one bus.
 Schools must be in Polk County.

-Fill out the Field Trip Bus Scholarship Form and e-mail it to Patrice Petersen-Keys at Patrice.Petersen-Keys@polkcountyiowa.gov.
+Fill out the Field Trip Bus Scholarship Form and e-mail it to Patrice Petersen-Keys at Patrice.Petersen-Keys@polkcountyiowa.gov at least two weeks prior to the event.

 Field Trip Opportunities